Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 from sklearn.metrics import confusion_matrix
 %matplotlib inline
 ```
+# We can get a tested dataset.
+Iris is an open flower dataset which contains 3 classes of 50 instances each, and each class refers to a type of iris plant.

 ```python
 # get csv file from url or you can use your own file path